-In almost all (95%) of the damage mitigation provisions reviewed in the past two ABA studies, the damage mitigation covenant was subject to qualification either by an "efforts standard" (e.g., that the covenant is tied to the damaged party's "commercially reasonable" or other specified efforts to mitigate) or "to the extent required by law."
+In most (77% or more) of the damage mitigation provisions reviewed in the past three ABA studies, the damage mitigation covenant was subject to qualification either by an "efforts standard" (e.g., that the covenant is tied to the damaged party's "commercially reasonable" or other specified efforts to mitigate) or "to the extent required by law."
 The chart below shows these recent findings.